 - Managing change in a sustainable way.

 One of the best leadership skills involves mentorship.
-When leaders model effective leadership and work to develop these skills in others, they create more leaders.
+When leaders model effective leadership and work to develop these skills in others, they create more good leaders.
 Everything a leader does to work on themselves will benefit those they serve.
 If you aren’t working to build a network of other leaders, you’re missing an important aspect of leadership.

 In addition to mentoring others, receiving mentorship as a business owner is beneficial.
 For example, the U.S. Bureau of Labor Statistics found nearly half of all new businesses fail.
 Yet, a survey conducted by The UPS Store found: “70 percent of mentored businesses survive more than five years . . . double the rate of businesses who choose not to have a mentor.”
 This research shows that mentorship can be paramount to increasing the survival and stability of your company.